-- 18) A candidate must pass all components of a given examination at the first attempt and at the same examination, in order to be eligible for classes, distinctions and medals. - 19) A candidate shall not be eligible for classes, distinctions and medals unless he / she has taken the examination on the earliest occasion on which he / she is qualified to do so, provided that it shall be within the power of the Senate to declare, for some specified reason, that he / she is eligible for classes, distinctions and medals at a subsequent examination - 20) If a candidate is absent for the entire examination at the first scheduled attempt, and - a) he / she has a valid excuse accepted by the Senate3, the candidate may sit for the next examination as his / her first attempt.
-Therefore he / she will be eligible for classes, distinctions and medals. - b) he / she does not have a valid excuse accepted by the Senate3, the candidate must sit for the next examination as his / her second attempt, and therefore he / she will not be eligible for classes, distinctions and medals. - 21) If a candidate is absent for an assessment unit / subject that comprises part of an examination, and he / she has a valid excuse accepted by the Senate3, the candidate may select one of the following options: - a) The candidate may request that the whole examination is considered null and void, and take all the assessment units / subjects at the next examination, which would be considered as his / her first attempt.
-Therefore the candidate will be eligible for classes, distinctions and medals. - a) The candidate may request to sit only for the subjects for which he / she was absent and / or sat for and did not pass.
+- a) he / she has a valid excuse accepted by the Senate as in 11 above, the candidate may sit for the next examination as his / her first attempt.
+Therefore, he / she will be eligible for classes, distinctions and medals. - b) he / she does not have a valid excuse acceptable to the Senate as in 11 above, the candidate must sit for the next examination as his / her second attempt, and therefore he / she will not be eligible for classes, distinctions and medals. - 21) If a candidate is absent for an assessment unit / subject that comprises part of an examination, and he / she has a valid excuse accepted by the Senate as in 11 above the candidate may select one of the following options: - a) The candidate may request that the whole examination is considered null and void, and take all the assessment units / subjects at the next examination, which would be considered as his / her first attempt.
+Therefore, the candidate will be eligible for classes, distinctions and medals. - a) The candidate may request to sit only for the subjects for which he / she was absent and / or sat for and did not pass.
 Such an attempt will be considered as the second attempt.
-Therefore the candidate will not be eligible for classes, distinctions and medals.
+Therefore, the candidate will not be eligible for classes, distinctions and medals. - b) In the event that a student submits medical certificates more than once as reason for postponement of a scheduled attempt at a given examination, the student shall be required to appear before a medical board appointed by the Faculty Board.
+Such a student shall be permitted to sit for the examination only upon ratification of the recommendation of the medical board by the Faculty Boardii. - 22) A student may be granted permission to defer his / her academic program for a maximum period of two consecutive academic years, on not more than one occasion during his / her period of registration in the Faculty, on the basis of a valid excuse accepted by the Senate (as in 11 above).
+Alternatively, a student may be granted permission to defer his / her academic program for one academic year, on not more than two occasions during his / her period of registration in the Faculty, on the basis of valid excuses accepted by the Senate